-Employees shall utilize leave balances when leave taken for vacation exceeds four (4) hours or two (2) hours for sick leave.
+Exempt employees covered by this resolution shall utilize leave balances when leave taken for vacation exceeds four (4) hours or two (2) hours for sick leave.

 SECTION 15.
 TUITION REIMBURSEMENT

 All regular full-time employees who have passed their initial probation with the City shall be eligible for the Tuition Reimbursement Program.
 The courses of study or specialized training taken at an Accredited College or University, shall be directly related to the employee's current occupation or for preparing for future promotions within the City, subject to the provisions below.